Jusira/PythonGame/README.md

 Game rules:

 Player controls robot, whose task is to break through a horde of zombies.
-Primarily he has to avoid approaching enemies.He has a gun, which he can use to shoot and kill zombies.
-He gains coins for each killed enemy, which he can spend on upgrades.
+Primarily he has to avoid approaching enemies.
+He has a gun, which he can use to shoot and kill zombies.
+He gains coins for each killed enemy.
+He can spend coins on upgrades.
 Player wins, when he survive for 5 minutes, and lose, when he loses all lifes.

 Keyboad shortcuts: